Nayaki: Plot

 Nayaki is about the soul of a woman named Gayathri.
 Since the 1980s this soul has been killing people in a village.
-Entry into this village has been restricted by the Government of India since people keep on going missing when touring the village.
+Entry into this village has been restricted by the Government of India since people keep disappearing when touring the village.
 Why Gayathri has been haunting this village for the last 35 years forms the rest of the plot.

 The film starts with Gayathri wondering to become a heroine and killing someone.
 The film shifts to a cafe where Sanjay, a director is sent to meet his rich would-be-fiancée.
 Then he meets a girl who is not rich but it is revealed that she is fooled by him and he made her fall for him.
-He takes her to an old bungalow with wrong intentions and to shoot it.
-But Gayathri who appears only in camera scares them and reveals his intention to her and Gaythri possesses her.
+He takes her to an old bungalow with wrong intentions.
+But Gayathri who appears only in camera scares them and reveals his intention to her and Gayathri possesses her.
 Sanjay meets Gayathri's father's soul and he starts narrating why Gayathri hates this type of men.

-She wanted to become like Sridevi from childhood.
+She wanted to become an actress like Sridevi from childhood.
 One day when a director misbehaved with her, the camera man named Yogender helps her.
 He starts making her dreams true.
 She develops a liking towards him.
-But when her father learned of Yogender's character, Yogender brutally killed and raped Gayathri and her father.
+But when her father learned of Yogender's character, Yogender raped and brutally killed Gayathri and her father.
 It turns out both Gayathri and her father had survived as ghosts and the Goddess Bhadrakali possesses Gayathri.
-She kills Yogender in the name of revenge and swears to kill any man who misbehaves with a woman.
+She kills Yogender in revenge and swears to kill any man who misbehaves with a woman.

-The film shifts to present where now Sanjay the director feels sad and guilty.
+The film shifts to present where now Sanjay feels sad and guilty.
 He hatches a plan to make her heroine.
 Gayathri enters another body and when another director does the same behaviour she slaps him.
-The film ends with the release of Gayathri's film and when asked for Sanjay about Gayathri in an interview, he replies that whenever there is wrongdoing she will return.
+The film ends with the release of Gayathri's film and when asked about Gayathri in an interview, Sanjay replies that whenever there is wrongdoing she will return.